 If the laser frequency $\omega_p$ is near resonance with the lower polariton branch, the steady state of the polariton fluid is controlled by the pump.
-Concretely, its phase is inherited from the pump, $\psi(\bs{r}, t) = \sqrt{n(\bs{r})}\ee^{\ci\left(\phi_p(\bs{r})-\omega_p t\right)}$, and its density is related to the intensity of the pump and the detuning according to Eqn.~\eqref{eq:GPEpol}.
-In particular, for a homogeneous steady-state configuration excited by a plane wave at $k_p$, in the rest frame of the fluid we find the equation of state
+Concretely, its phase is inherited from the pump, $\psi(\bs{r}, t) = \sqrt{n(\bs{r})}\ee^{\ci\left(\phi_p(\bs{r})-\omega_p t\right)}$, and its density is related to the intensity of the pump and the detuning according to Eq.~\eqref{eq:GPEpol}.
+In particular, for a homogeneous steady-state configuration excited by a plane wave at wavenumber $k_p$, in the rest frame of the fluid we find the equation of state

-with $\delta=\omega-\omega_{LP}-\hbar k_p^2/2m_{LP}$ the effective detuning.
-The number of solutions to this equation crucially depends on the value of this detuning: for $\delta>\sqrt{3}\gamma/2$, there can be either three or one solution depending on the pump intensity.
+with $\delta(\bs{r})=\omega-\omega_{LP}-\hbar k_p^2(\bs{r})/2m_{LP}$ the effective detuning.
+The number of solutions to this equation crucially depends on the value of this detuning: for $\delta>\sqrt{3}\gamma/2$, there can be either one or three solutions depending on the pump intensity.
 This leads to a hysteresis loop, shown in Fig.~\ref{fig:polaritons} \textbf{b)}, where the fluid can either be in a high or low density regime for some values of the pump intensity, known as optical bistability~\cite{baas_bista_2004}.

-Collective excitations of the polariton fluid are studied by linearizing Eqn.~\eqref{eq:GPEpol} via $\psi(\bs{r}, t) = \left(\psi^0 + \delta \psi\right)\ee^{\ci\left(\phi_{p}(\bs{r})-\omega_{p}t\right)}$.
+Collective excitations of the polariton fluid are studied by linearizing Eq.~\eqref{eq:GPEpol} via $\psi(\bs{r}, t) = \left(\psi^0 + \delta \psi\right)\ee^{\ci\left(\phi_{p}(\bs{r})-\omega_{p}t\right)}$.
 Their spectrum in a spatially homogeneous region is given by the Bogoliubov dispersion relation, which is a quadratic form admitting two $\{ k,\omega\}$ solutions at positive laboratory-frame frequencies $\omega$~\cite{carusotto_quantum_2013,claude_2022}.
 While these roots can be complex, when they are real there are two frequency solutions at each wavenumber~\cite{carusotto_quantum_2013,claude_2022}: positive (negative) rest-frame frequency modes have a positive (negative) norm~\eqref{eq:afromW}~\cite{macher_blackwhite_2009}.